assemblycapital/houston/README.md

-jael is still the source of truth for each moons pubkey, life, and rift. when a moon is created or rekeyed through houston, houston keeps a copy of the private key. the private key / seed is needed for launching the moon for the first time or after a breach.
+jael is still the source of truth for each moons pubkey, life, and rift. when a moon is created or rekeyed through houston, houston keeps a copy of the private key. the private key / seed is needed when launching the moon for the first time or after a breach.

 moons can be initially booted using the following command: